A.J. Dillon Player Prop Bets for NFL Week 10 | Green Bay vs. Seattle 11/14/2021

 Recent Performances

-- In last week's matchup with the Chiefs, Dillon picked up 46 yards on eight carries (averaging 5.8 yards per carry).
+- In last week's matchup with the Chiefs, Dillon rushed for 46 yards on eight carries (averaging 5.8 yards per attempt).

 - During his last three games, Dillon has racked up 27 carries for 130 yards (43.3 per game).